 Clash with General Sherman

 One of the first to experience Stanton’s post-assassination wrath was Major General William T. Sherman.
-On April 18, 1865, Sherman met with Confederate General Joseph E. Johnston to negotiate surrender of more than 89,000 Rebel troops.
-Guided by sentiments expressed by President Lincoln during a meeting with Grant and Sherman three weeks earlier to “Give them the most liberal and honorable of terms,” Sherman proceeded to draft a “basis of agreement” that offered far more liberal and overarching terms than those that Grant extended to Lee at Appomattox Court House.
-An irate Stanton vigorously lobbied to reject the surrender agreement and went so far as to publicly accuse Sherman of treasonous ambitions in the New York Times.
+On April 18, 1865, Sherman met with Confederate General Joseph E. Johnston to negotiate the surrender of over 89,000 Rebel troops.
+Guided by sentiments expressed by President Lincoln during a meeting with Lieutenant General Ulysses S. Grant and Sherman three weeks earlier to “Give them the most liberal and honorable of terms,” Sherman drafted a “basis of agreement” that offered far more liberal and overarching terms than those that Grant extended to Lee at Appomattox Court House.
+An irate Stanton vigorously lobbied to reject the surrender agreement, and he accused Sherman publicly of treasonous ambitions in the New York Times.

 Clash with President Johnson

-On February 21, 1868, Johnson again tried to rid himself of Stanton by appointing General Lorenzo Thomas as secretary of war ad interim.
+On February 21, 1868, Johnson again tried to rid himself of Stanton by appointing General Lorenzo Thomas as a temporary secretary of war.
 Prompted by Johnson’s flagrant challenge to Congressional authority, the House of Representatives came to Stanton’s defense and voted to impeach the President on February 24.
 Following a lengthy trial in the Senate, the impeachment effort failed and Stanton resigned from his cabinet position on May 26, 1868.